finos/ai-readiness/docs/_risks/ri-4.md

 * [[2305.14292] WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia](https://arxiv.org/abs/2305.14292) - “WikiChat achieves 97.9% factual accuracy in conversations with human users about recent topics, 55.0% better than GPT-4, while receiving significantly higher user ratings and more favorable comments.”
 * [[2401.11817] Hallucination is Inevitable: An Innate Limitation of Large Language Models](https://arxiv.org/abs/2401.11817)

-#### Severity

-The severity of this threat depends on the specific use case.
-The failure scenario involves either an employee or a client making a decision based on erroneous information provided by the system.
-With some use cases, the potential impact of ill-informed decisions may be minimal, whereas in other cases, the impact could be significant.
-Regardless, this failure mode needs consideration.